Weasyl/weasyl/README.rst

   $ make guest-run

 Weasyl will then start running on <https://lo.weasyl.com:8443/>.
+Ignore any warnings about the self-signed certificate.

 Next Steps